 The 1997 Botanic Gardens Commemorative Silver Dollar was produced in proof and uncirculated versions, both minted in Philadelphia.
-Collectors took focus on the 1997 Botanic Gardens Set, which included a matte finish 1997-P Jefferson Nickel.
+Collectors took focus on the 1997 Botanic Gardens Set (Buy on eBay), which included a matte finish 1997-P Jefferson Nickel.
 Because only 25,000 of the sets were sold, this nickel enjoys a level of scarcity that has supported high prices.
 The commemorative offering had a maximum authorized mintage of 500,00 coins across all options.
 Final combined sales fell below the half-way mark.

 Designer: Edgar Z. Steever (obverse), William C. Cousins (reverse)

 Weight: 26.7300 g